 (b) If food is canceled within three (3) days of the function, the full food charge for the agreed upon guest count may be incurred.

-B. Personal employees (including domestic helpers) are not permitted to use either the swimming pool, wading pool or the Jacuzzi.
+c) Domestic Helpers (including domestic helpers) are not permitted to use the swimming pool, wading pool or the Jacuzzi.

-C. Personal employees are not allowed to remain on Club premises without their Member employer also being present in the Club concurrently.
+d) Personal employees are not allowed to remain on Club premises without the Member employer also being present in the Club concurrently.

-E. Healthcare Givers for any Club Member, their family or guest (that routinely requires assistance from that Healthcare Giver) shall be permitted to enter and remain present at all relevant Club premises without restriction, for the specific purpose of attending to that individual’s needs.
+f) Healthcare Givers for any Club Member, his/her family or Guest (that routinely requires assistance from that Healthcare Giver) shall be permitted to enter and remain present at all relevant Club premises without restriction, for the specific purpose of attending to that individual’s needs.

-F. Any special circumstances regarding personal employees should be referred to the General Manager (preferably in advance) for an appropriate decision.
+g) Any special circumstances regarding personal employees should be referred to the General Manager in advance for an appropriate decision.

 C. Rude behavior including any abusive language or adverse action taken against a Club employee by any Member or his/her Guest, Guest Member and/or their dependents (including via the internet / social media) will subject the offending Member to review and/or disciplinary action by the Rules Committee and / or BOG and a Disciplinary Committee may be established as necessary.